 Most people who are treated right away recover within a few days.
 Some long-term problems can occur so be sure to watch for changes in vision, coordination, or behavior.

 Of course, the best treatment is prevention, so please be sure to go over the list of things you can do to reduce the risk of carbon monoxide poisoning.
 Be aware of elderly relatives or friends who are still living in their own homes, especially if you have noticed any worrisome signs that they may need extra help.
 Advantage Home Care is also available to help care for or check on your elderly loved ones as well, so please don’t hesitate to contact us about our services.

-Stay warm and safe this winter and Happy Holidays from Advantage Home Care!
+Stay warm and safe this winter and always remember, Advantage Home Care is here to help!